The-AI-Alliance/open-trusted-data-initiative/docs/dataset-requirements.markdown

 * The [Data Provenance Standard](https://dataandtrustalliance.org/work/data-provenance-standards){:target="dta-prov"} from the [Data and Trust Alliance](https://dataandtrustalliance.org/){:target="dta"}.
 * Unique requirements for this project.

-Additional contributions are under investigation from the following sources:
+In addition, we are exploring incorporation of the following sources:

 * [MLCommons Croissant](https://mlcommons.org/working-groups/data/croissant/) - Consider using Croissant as the primary or perhaps an alternative format for dataset cards.
 * BigCode's [dataset card](https://huggingface.co/datasets/bigcode/the-stack#dataset-card-for-the-stack) for The Stack - What information is there that we should also use.